Real-Serious-Games/Factory/README.md

 Any number of injected arguments can come after any number of normal arguments.

+Remember that when you factory-create an object that takes injected constructor arguments that you shouldn't manually provide those arguments.
+You could do that if you wanted to, and maybe that's warranted in some scenarios, but generally don't do it because it defeats the point of having automatic injection.

 Manual Setup for Dependency Injection
 -------------------------------------

-Dependencies must be register before they can be injected.
+Dependencies must be register with the factory before they can be injected.

 This can be done manually as follows: